 I now have the confidence and the tools to create my own recipes, I asked myself what it was I missed about eating eggs ?
 When I thought about it, it wasn’t that I wanted to eat an egg specifically; I realised it had more to do with what the egg was in or more often the social situation when I might have ordered them.

-After I started developing this recipe, I realised this batter has many applications, and you’ll start to see it used in a variety of ways, including: a killer quiche, a fearsome frittata as well as in this most excellent eggy bread (french toast).
-If you didn’t love my scrummy scramble recipe and terrific tofu florentine these should hopefully win you over.
-Developing this recipe was definitely great practise for re-imagining a dish as wholefood plant-based.
+After I started working on this recipe, I realised this batter has many applications, and you’ll start to see it used variations used in different ways, including a killer Tortilla, a fearsome frittata as well as in this most excellent Eggy(less) Bread aka Plant-based French Toast.
+Developing this recipe was definitely great to practice for re-imagining a dish as plant-based.

-In a plant-based egg(less) recipe it’s all the about the chickpea not chicken.
-Chickpea flour to be precise, also known as gram flour or besan, it makes a nice batter which does improve with time, it will keep in the fridge for unto 5 days.
+In a plant-based egg(less) recipe, it’s all the about the chickpea, not chicken.
+Chickpea flour to be precise, also known as gram flour or besan, it makes a nice batter and the flavour does improve with time, it will keep in the fridge for unto 5 days.

 - 30g chickpea flour

 - 1.5g / 1/2 tsp mustard powder

 - 1/4 – 1/2 tsp sea salt, use less if using fine ground sea salt instead of crystals like Maldon.

 - 1/4 – 1/2 tsp garlic powder, some garlic powders vary greatly, from fine ground to almost granular

 Mix all the ingredients together in a flat based bowl, big enough to dip your bread in.